Improve Spray Droplet Coverage on Leaf Surfaces: Data-Driven Adjuvant Selection for Better Pesticide Performance

 What this workflow does and what it does not

-Quick technical reference for engineers and QA managers evaluating fit before reading further.
+Quick technical reference for formulation chemists and spray-application engineers evaluating fit before reading further.

 Evidence Box (QC-Ready)